Pioneer DDJ-FLX4 vs. DDJ-Rev1 (Which One Is Better?)

 Pioneer DDJ-FLX4 vs. DDJ-Rev1 – DJ controllers comparison.

-The Pioneer DDJ-FLX4 has become the official replacement for the now discontinued Pioneer DDJ-400 a few months ago.
+The Pioneer DDJ-FLX4 has become the official replacement for the now discontinued Pioneer DDJ-400 quite some time ago.
 Generally speaking it’s an overall upgrade of its predecessor, having a few more neat features on board and an updated front panel design.
 You can read much more about the differences between the two controllers in our detailed feature comparison article here.

 DDJ-Rev1 vs. DDJ-400 (Complete Comparison)